imendezval/AnoDet_BottlePackaging/README.md

 ```
 Make sure to install the necessary libraries from the requirements file, such as PyTorch and Torchvision, to run the project.

-Apart from the above Python libraries, it is also necessary to install the FFmpeg framework to be able to run the [live_classification.py](./live_classification.py) file on the live footage of the RTSP camera.
+Apart from the above Python libraries, connection to the camera through a LAN cable and installation of the the FFmpeg framework are also necessary to be able to run the [live_classification.py](./live_classification.py) file on the live footage of the RTSP camera.
 To do this:

 + Go to https://www.gyan.dev/ffmpeg/builds/
 + Download "ffmpeg-git-full.7z" or "ffmpeg-release-full.7z"